- 01202 966521

 Use a QR Code reader on a mobile device to add this person as a contact:

-I am currently a full time Programme Lead (PL) and a Lecturer (academic) in Paramedic Science at Bournemouth University (BU).
-I run several UG units and help with others within our busy programme, alongside guest lecturing in other healthcare disciplines and Academic Adviser duties.
+I am the Programme Lead and a Senior Lecturer of Paramedic Science, in the Department of Midwifery and Health Sciences within the Faculty of Health and Social Sciences (FHSS) at Bournemouth University (BU).
+I lead several units and teach across others through our busy undergraduate programme, alongside lecturing in other healthcare disciplines and Personal Tutor commitments.

-The journey I took into Professional healthcare practice started in the London Ambulance Service (LAS) in 2002.
-I was posted to East London after my initial training, transferring to Central London, working out of Waterloo Ambulance station until 2011, transitioning from a Trainee Qualified Ambulance Technician to a Paramedic, through the vocational IHCD programme.
-I then continued my clinical practice transferring to South Central Ambulance Service (SCAS) predominantly across the SW Hampshire area of operations, moving into the area with a young family.
+My professional healthcare practice started in the London Ambulance Service in 2002.
+I was stationed to East London after my initial clinical training, transferring into Central London, working out of Waterloo Ambulance station until 2011, progressing from a Trainee Qualified Ambulance Technician to Paramedic, through the vocational CPD and IHCD programme.
+I transferred to South Central Ambulance Service (SCAS) working across Southwest Hampshire, moving into the area with my young family.

-My Educational experience was founded in the LAS, working through their clinical mentorship programme, with vocational and academic students in clinical practice...
-This experience supported my promotion to a Clinical Mentor (CM) shortly after transferring to SCAS.
-CPD Opportunities for this role, sparked an interest in Emergency Preparedness Resilience and Response (EPRR).
-This catalyst was key and with the excellent support of colleagues and family, I enrolled and successfully completed a Diploma in Health Emergency Planning (DipHEP).
-The course established a professional network of inspirational professionals, that influence me to this day.
-This new founded enthusiasm for knowledge resulted in a MSc in Emergency Planning & Management at Coventry University.
-Opening a door into an academic career.
+My educational experience was founded in the LAS, working through their clinical mentorship programme, working with vocational and university students in clinical practice...
+This experience supported my promotion to Clinical Mentor shortly after transferring to SCAS.
+CPD Opportunities for this role, sparked an interest in Emergency Preparedness Resilience and Response.
+This became a catalyst to restart my own development with excellent trust support including colleagues and family, I enrolled and successfully completed a Diploma in Health Emergency Planning (DipHEP).
+This established a professional network of inspirational professionals, that influence me to this day.
+This foundation enabled an enrolment into an MSc in Emergency Planning & Management at Coventry University.
+Creating an opportunity for an academic career.

-A career that has flourished since arriving at BU from the experience of facilitating adhoc lectures to leading units and now the whole programme.
-I have innovated my own educational practice, appraising dynamic challenges and restrictions with fresh ideas and new multifaceted collaborations.
+Which has flourished to date at BU from the experience of facilitating adhoc lectures to leading units and now the whole programme.
+I have innovated my own educational practice, appraising dynamic challenges with fresh ideas and new multifaceted collaborations.
 Through completing my excellent P.G.
-Cert in Educational Practice (PGCE) at BU I have expanded my network of influential peers.
-Who continue to critique my innovations and designs of systems, to ensure our student experience is not just maintained but improved, through technology in educational practice.
+Cert in Educational practice (PGCE) at BU expanding my professional network, who I utilise to evaluate my educational practice, to maintain and develop our student experience, through the evolution of technology in educational practice.

 - Reich, T., Bancroft, A. and Budka, M., 2021.
 EP11 Using machine learning to recover unrecorded prehospital data.
 Emergency Medicine Journal, 38 (9), A5-A6.